- Theresa B

 It’s not every day you can possibly meet up with a living count in his own castle - and yes, when you take a river cruise through Austria, you may have the chance to do just that.
 Those sailing the mighty Danube have the opportunity to visit Burg Clam (Clam Castle) in medieval Grein in the hills of the Strudengau Valley.
-What’s more, you can enjoy an exquisite wine tasting within this majestic and historic setting.
+What’s more, you can enjoy exquisite wine tastings within this majestic and historic setting.
 Here’s everything you need to know about an unforgettable Clam Castle visit.

 Count the Counts

 There have been counts living in Burg Clam for more than 550 years.
 The earliest written record of the estate dates back to 1149.
-The original Counts of Clam presided over the Danube Valley from a twin-towered fortress, defending the castle by private army during the 30 Year War.
+The original Counts of Clam presided over the Danube Valley from a twin-towered fortress, defending the castle by a private army during the 30-Year War.
 While much of the structure survived attacks and parts of it were burned down, the entire building was renovated under the rule of Johann Gottfried of Clam, who also built a church, hospital and water pipes for the village.
 The fortress was also transformed at that time into the livable home you’ll find today.

 Meet the Count